CHRO Series MALAYSIA

 Sainursalwa Sani

-CHRO – Bank Pembangunan Malaysia
+Former CHRO – Bank Pembangunan Malaysia Berhad

 Bio

-Sainursalwa is currently the Chief Human Resource Officer of Bank Pembangunan Malaysia Berhad (BPMB); reporting to Group Chief Executive Officer and entrusted to oversee three (3) portfolios: Group HR, CSR and BPMB’s affiliate company focusing on education and awareness on environment and sustainability; known as Amanah Lestari Alam (ALAM).
+Sainursalwa is the former Chief Human Resource Officer of Bank Pembangunan Malaysia Berhad (BPMB); reporting to Group Chief Executive Officer and entrusted to oversee three (3) portfolios: Group HR, CSR and BPMB’s affiliate company focusing on education and awareness on environment and sustainability; known as Amanah Lestari Alam (ALAM).

 Monir Azzouzi